mozilla/skywriter/docs/pluginguide/editorapi.html.markdown

 are one change in the undo/redo manager.

 ## Events ##
-Listening to an event work like this:
+Listening to events work like this:

     :::js
     editor.selectionChanged.add(function(newSelection) {